Staph infections - self-care at home

 - Check that shared shower facilities are clean.
 If they are not clean, shower at home.

 Centers for Disease Control and Prevention website.
-Staph infections can kill.
+Vital signs: Staph infections can kill.

 Rupp ME, Fey PD.
-Staphylococcus epidermidis and other coagulase-negative.
-Staphylococci.
+Staphylococcus epidermidis and other coagulase-negative staphylococci.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
-Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 197.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 195.